The Complete Spec-Driven Development Stack (2026)

 - Real-world analogies and conceptual diagrams

-- Hands-on tutorials with step-by-step instructions
+- Hands-on tutorials or worked examples

 - "Try With AI" co-learning prompts for guided practice